Kissimmee Lake State Park

 Lake Kissimmee State Park provides visitors with the ultimate outdoor experience.
 It’s the perfect place to go boating, canoeing, kayaking, and fishing in the nearby Lake Rosalie, Lake Tiger, and Lake Kissimmee.

-Enjoy over 13 miles of hiking trails and bike trails winding around freshwater marshes and pine forests for beautiful wildlife viewing.
+Enjoy over 13 miles of hiking and biking trails winding through freshwater marshes and pine forests for beautiful wildlife viewing.
 Lake Kissimmee State Park also has six miles of equestrian trails.

-Interesting and entertaining living history demonstrations take place on the weekends at Kissimmee State Park.
+Interesting and entertaining living-history demonstrations take place on weekends at Kissimmee State Park.

 Lake Kissimmee Cow Hunters Camp

-The Lake Kissimmee Cow Camp is open during the fall and spring and involves and cracker cow hunter.
-As the pioneers were called, who stays in character while giving a tour of his campground and answering questions.
-The cow hunter has a pot of coffee over an open fire, and outfitted wagon, and a herd of cracker cattle.
+The Lake Kissimmee Cow Camp is open during the fall and spring and involves a cracker cow hunter.
+As the pioneers were called, they stayed in character while giving a tour of their campground and answering questions.
+The cow hunter has a pot of coffee over an open fire, an outfitted wagon, and a herd of cracker cattle.
 The cracker cattle are descendants of the cattle first brought to Florida by the Spanish in the 1500s.
 A fun sight for visitors with their big Texas-style horns.

 Kayaking and Canoeing

 Lake Kissimmee State Park makes it easy for visitors to rent canoes or kayaks and paddle along the shoreline of the nearby lakes.
-Kissimmee State park also has a challenging 11-mile paddle, known as the Buster Loop Trail.
-Which combines a canal, two creeks, and three lakes all in a loop.
+Kissimmee State Park also has a challenging 11-mile paddle, known as the Buster Loop Trail.
+This combines a canal, two creeks, and three lakes, all in a loop.

 Lake Kissimmee State Park is on the shores of the beautiful Lakes Kissimmee, Tiger, and Rosalie, offering some of the best bass fishing in the state.
 A boat ramp in Lake Kissimmee State Park provides direct access to the famous Lake Kissimmee.
 Anglers can catch all of the most popular fish species in Central Florida here, including largemouth bass, bluegill, crappie, catfish, and chain pickerel.